Quinoa Avocado Salad

 Historical Notes for this Recipe:

-Quinoa Avocado Salad was first posted in 2010.
-It was last updated with more information in 2022.
+Quinoa Avocado Salad was first posted in 2010 when I was just starting to experiment with quinoa.
+It was last updated with more information in 2023.